SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Method

 \subsubsection{Sparse flattening}

-All sparse layers above compute on and output sparse arrays that represent a reduced representation of the original image.
-Before connecting to conventional dense layers for downstream tasks, we transform back to a flat dense representation.
-We first initialize a flat dense array with zeros, then map the coordinate of each retained pixel to the corresponding index and scatter its $C$ channel features to the corresponding slots.
-The algorithmic details are given in Alg~\ref{alg:sparse_flatten}.
+All sparse layers above compute on and output sparse arrays that represent a reduced representation of an image.
+Before connecting to conventional dense layers for downstream tasks, we need to transform the sparse representation back to the dense representation.
+We first initialize a flat dense array with zeros, then map the coordinates of each retained pixel to the corresponding index and scatter its $C$ channel features to the corresponding slots.
+The algorithmic details are given in Alg.~\ref{alg:sparse_flatten} (Appendix~\ref{sec:apd-flatten}).